sanjivsingh/FixedLengthAndDelimitedSerde/README.md

 - **input.format.string** - mendatory  -  defines complete record format
 - **input.format.column.seperator** - (optional) default "#" -  seperator amonng column formats in 'input.format.string'

+See sample example to understand it:
+Say you have 'FL2#FL10#DM|#DM,#FL20' as 'input.format.string' and '#' as 'input.format.column.seperator'.
+After spliting 'FL2#FL10#DM|#DM,#FL20' by '#', you will get format for each column in table.

+Below are columns format from 'input.format.string'
+- FL2
+- FL10
+- DM|
+- DM,
+- FL20

+Let us understand what these column formats talk about.

+- Each column format either start wih 'FL' or 'DM'.
+- 'FL' for fixed length column,after 'FL' you have number that represent length of column value in input record
+- 'DM' for delimited column, after 'DM' you have column delimitor that seperates it from next column value.

 ### Get Started

 Clone repository and build.